ziptrigo/qr_code/WARP.md

 ### Functionality
 1. Create QR code
 When creating a QR code, the user should be able to specify the following:
+- QR code type (URL or TEXT) - required field to categorize the content
 - QR code format
 - QR code content
 - QR code size